 People may want to see a doctor if they have severe or persistent scalp folliculitis that does not improve with home or over-the-counter (OTC) treatments.
 A doctor can identify the underlying cause and prescribe an effective treatment.
 These can include:

 Scalp folliculitis is not a medical emergency.
 People can even treat mild cases at home.
-However, if a person does not treat scalp folliculitis, it can lead to:
+However, if a person does not treat scalp folliculitis, it

 - large, pus-filled furuncles or boils under the skin

 - dark patches of skin

 - chronic or recurring follicle infections

 - cellulitis or a bacterial skin infection

 - wearing hats or helmets